 PI: Finally, you say 'expect the unexpected'.
 But is there anything that has really surprised you during this last year?

 NH: Surprised is the wrong word.
 I am rarely surprised when it comes to payroll.

 No, to be honest, the last year has been extremely challenging.
 But now things are beginning to look up.

 However, events throughout the last twelve months have unfortunately highlighted that the same old issues exist within the system.

 For example, despite the good work done to close the gender pay gap in recent years, it was disappointing to see that more women were furloughed than men.
 Unfortunately, this does show that we still have a long way to go to achieve parity in our workforce.

-So, as we move forward and begin recovery, it will be interesting to see whether both the Government and organisations remain committed to implementing change and bring balance to these sorts of issues at the forefront of HR and payroll before the pandemic.
+So, as we move forward and begin recovery, it will be interesting to see whether both politicians and individual organisations remain committed to implementing change and bringing balance to the issues that were at the forefront of HR and payroll before the pandemic began.